Last Updated on by Mitch Rezman

 So far your veterinarian has diagnosed a specific issue nor fixed anything – what have you got to lose?

-btw when we hear circovirus we think dog – In birds, it’s called Psittacine beak and feather disease (PBFD).
+BTW when we hear circovirus we think dog – In birds, it’s called Psittacine beak and feather disease (PBFD).

-I would advocate seeing an avian vet
+I would advocate seeing an avian vet.

 One of the ironies here is the recommendation to use Harrison’s pellets.

-Although your vet doesn’t believe in “full spectrum lighting” which is another name for sunlight – Gregory Harrison, DVM and the avian veterinarian that INVENTED Harrison’s believes in full spectrum lighting
+Although your vet doesn’t believe in “full spectrum lighting” which is another name for sunlight – Gregory Harrison, DVM and the avian veterinarian that INVENTED Harrison’s believes in full spectrum lighting.

 That said.

 Harrison’s bird food pellets have soy have you eliminated Soy?
+Soy can be a plucking trigger.

 Our friends from HARI (Hagen Avicultural Research Insitute) believe in full spectrum lighting so do their friends at this veterinary college